 Boat lifts are mechanisms designed to facilitate the transfer and removal of boats when not in use onto an elevated platform for the purpose of storage, service and/or maintenance.
 Most boat lifts are installed by marine construction contractors and serve a multi function in raising up boat vessels from the surface of the water to prevent corrosion (due to prolonged contact), algae infestation or rust to its propellers including other unforeseen damages due to bad weather or harsh waves.

 Boat lifts also make it convenient for boats to depart and dock with their easy drop & drive on features.
-Deciding on which boat lift suits your needs best will depend on their features such as the lifts design, its source of power, its strength (that is maximum & minimum weight of vessel that can be carried) and location.
+Deciding on which types of boat lift suits your needs best will depend on their features such as the lifts design, its source of power, its strength (that is maximum & minimum weight of vessel that can be carried) and location.

 Some of the different types of boat lifts are: